 One: Into the Darkness

-Darkness loomed over the churning sea, and the wind-whipped rain, unsure of which way to go, scattered across the sky.
+Heavy clouds loomed over the churning sea, and the wind-whipped rain, unsure of which way to go, scattered across the sky.
 The gulls were missing from their playground, chased away by the anger that came from an invisible force, who had all command at its fingertips.

 Were the Gods and Goddesses trying to tell her something?

 If they were, it was too late.
 Queen Beza couldn’t call the ship back any sooner than she could stop the imminent storm.

 The mist soon enveloped the great vessel, making it seem as though it had disappeared altogether.

 She turned away from the coast and began her ascent up the steep stone steps that led beach-goers back to the grassy fields, and in turn, the Queen’s city; Sonal.

 Trailing close behind were the rest of the royal household who thought to accompany her; her husband, Vohar, her brother, Zec, and his wife, Sasha, and their daughter, three-year-old princess Zeah.
 The rest of the group, made up of Oathers, lady’s maids, and menservants were there out of duty to their queen.

 The wind suddenly lashed out again, making it difficult for Beza to continue her climb up the steps.
 But, her husband, Vohar, newly minted Lord of Sonal and head of her guard of Oathers, was by her side in a second, blocking the unforgiving weather from forcing Beza’s dress in a direction it did not belong.